 But it is wrong to state that no one was interested in recent Melanesian history.
 There has been collected the rich folklore and mapped archaeological monuments.

 By the end of the 1990s there were organized first archaeological excavations in the abandoned settlement of Nusa Roviana.

 The most exciting feature of Nusa Roviana are 13 shrines – each with its own name.
-These shrines contain human skulls, shell valuables, many other artefacts and there are also weird histories and legends about each of them.
+These shrines contain human skulls, shell valuables, many other artifacts and there are also weird histories and legends about each of them.

-Most shrines are located outside the walls of fortress, on the top of ridge.
+Most shrines are located outside the walls of the fortress, on the top of the ridge.
 They represent low, rectangular platforms made of broken corall stone.
 There are occasional basalt slabs as well – brought from the mainland and having special spiritual significance.

 One of the most important shrines is Olobuki – the main skull shrine in Nusa Roviana.
 This shrine was considered to be the most powerful and represented a large complex of stepped platforms.
 In 1993 a Christian group destroyed this shrine and threw away the skulls.

 Several shrines were used by priests to curse certain people or to assign mythical powers to Roviana warriors.
 Two of such shrines are Leo-zuzulongo and Leo, both symbolically linked to the land of Roviana ancestors in Bao.
 These shrines contain heavy basalt slabs brought from the central part of New Georgia Island.

 Most famous is the easternmost shrine – Tiola.
 This is one of the most mysterious shrines, very well protected by natural cliffs and 3 m high walls.
 According to local legends, it is devoted to a dog who barked in the direction where the enemy came.
 When this dog died, there was made a stone dog which also turned towards the enemy, or rather – towards the direction where warriors should go for the next head hunting.